Do I have to make a minimum grade in order to receive credit for my courses and progress in the program?

 All students must have completed the prerequisite courses prior to enrollment into the program.

 Am I required to complete observation hours before I am accepted into the program?

 Yes, the observation form will be a part of your interview scoring matrix.
 The observation is required so that you will have an understanding of the profession to ensure that it is a proper fit for you.

 Can I receive financial aid while attending the program?

 Yes, you may be eligible for financial aid.
-The University of Mississippi Medical Center Financial Aid Office can best assist you in your application for financial aid, grants and/or student loans.
+The UMMC Financial Aid Office can best assist you in your application for financial aid, grants and/or student loans.
 Your individual situation must be assessed to determine the type of aid which you may qualify.
 To contact the Financial Aid Office, click here for additional info to find out about current financial aid opportunities.

 Can I attend the program part-time, or must I attend on a full-time basis?

 The Nuclear Medicine Technology program is a full-time commitment, which is equivalent to a 40-hour work week for the duration of the 12-month program.